philastrophist/weave-io/README.md

     * weave.io is aware of plurality of the whole hierarchy, so it will shout at you if you are obviously wrong: `ob.run` will fail before you even execute the query.

 1. Traversal name plurality is relative
-    * A run has a single ob, which in turn has multiple runs: `run.ob.runs` will return all runs of the ob (including the one that was explicitly referenced at the start.
+    * A run has a single ob, which in turn has multiple runs: `run.ob.runs` will return all runs of the ob (including the one that was explicitly referenced at the start).
-    * `ob.runs.weavetarget.obs` can be read as "**For each** of the runs, get its weavetarget, and then **for each** weavetarget get all OBs which assign a fibre to that target.
+    * `ob.runs.weave_target.obs` can be read as "**For each** of the runs, get its weave_target, and then **for each** weave_target get all OBs which assign a fibre to that target."

 1. Traversal using dot syntax always increases/maintains the total number of rows returned at the end
     * A consequence of traversal is the building up of rows.
 This is useful to get properly aligned labels/indexes for things.